Metro Manila: Spanish rule

-After destroying Manila, the Spanish set up a settlement to secure territory on the same site on the Luzon island for the Spanish ruler.
+On May 24, 1570, the Battle of Manila was fought between the Kingdom of Luzon, under the command of the heir apparent Prince Sulayman, and the Crown of Castile, under the command of field marshal Martín de Goiti who was aided by some foreign forces.
+Manila was burned and destroyed in the battle, and afterwards the Spanish set up a settlement to secure the territory on the same site for the Spanish ruler.
 Initially enclosed in wood, much later in stone, a new walled city of Manila became the capital of the Spanish East Indies.
-After setting up a settlement and consolidating some territorial holdings outwards, the Spanish instituted a province known as Manila.

-Later on, the Manila galleon continually sailed the Pacific from end-to-end, bringing to Mexico Asian merchandise and cultural exchange.
+After Manila was conquered by the Spaniards, the settlements of Maynila, Namayan and Tondo were consolidated to form the province of Manila.
+Miguel López de Legazpi declared the area of Manila as the new capital of the Spanish colony on June 24, 1571, because of its strategic location and rich resources.
+He also proclaimed the sovereignty of the Monarchy of Spain over the whole archipelago.
+King Philip II of Spain delighted at the new conquest achieved by Legazpi and his men, awarding the city a coat of arms and declaring it as: Ciudad Insigne y Siempre Leal (English: "Distinguished and Ever Loyal City").
+It was settled and became the political, military, and religious center of the Spanish Empire in Asia.

+The city was in constant danger of natural and man-made disasters and worse, attacks from foreign invaders.
+In 1574, a fleet of Chinese pirates led by Limahong attacked the city and destroyed it before the Spaniards drove them away.
+The colony had to be rebuilt again by the survivors.
+These attacks prompted the construction of the wall.

 Outside the Walled city of Manila has become the city's suburbs known as Extramuros (Outside the wall) made up of several pueblos, altogether making up the province known as Tondo which was established in January 1571 and would later on, be renamed as the province of Manila in 1859 with the city of Manila (Intramuros) as its capital.

-First Philippine Republic

-In the First Philippine Republic, the province included the walled city of Manila and 23 other municipalities.
+In the short-lived First Philippine Republic, the province included the walled city of Manila and 23 other municipalities.
 Mariquina also served as the provincial capital of Manila from 1898 to 1899.
-However, despite almost the entirety of the territory being occupied by Philippine forces, the walled city of Manila was occupied by Spanish forces.
+However, despite almost the entirety of the territory being occupied by Philippine forces, the walled city of Manila remained under Spanish control.